 This is a good option for those who want to focus on long-term savings.
 Maybe you haven’t been able to save as much recently because of unexpected expenses but want to boost your retirement account and focus on long-term savings.
 Remember, it’s never too early to start saving!

 For savvy buyers, now may be a great time to expand upon your investment portfolio.
-We are in a buyer’s market, and mortgage rates remain at all-time lows.
 Use the funds from the cash-out refinance to invest in a second home for your family or an investment property to generate additional revenue.

 Pay for Home Improvements & Repairs

-You may be able to use the cash to pay for home renovations and repairs you’ve always wanted to accomplish.
+You may be able to use the cash to pay for home renovations and repairs you’ve always wanted to accomplish, such as a bathroom renovation or kitchen upgrade.
 This may be an excellent option for those looking to sell their home soon, as home improvements can increase the house’s value.

 The main difference between a HELOC and a cash-out refinance is that a HELOC is an additional mortgage, whereas a cash-out refinance replaces your current mortgage.
 A HELOC will require other monthly payments in addition to your monthly mortgage payments.
 Additionally, HELOCs typically have higher interest rates than cash-out refinances.